RichardNerland/isa_analysis/README.md

 - **Nursing Earnings**: Based on median monthly wage of $4,056 (25th percentile: $3,608, 75th percentile: $4,552), annualized to $48,672 with a standard deviation of $8,400.
 A 15% student wage penalty was applied, resulting in $44,000 mean earnings.

-- **Vocational Earnings**: Based on median monthly wage of $2,640 (25th percentile: $2,383, 75th percentile: $2,924), annualized to $31,680 with a standard deviation of $4,800.
+- **Assistant Earnings**: Based on median monthly wage of $2,640 (25th percentile: $2,383, 75th percentile: $2,924), annualized to $31,680 with a standard deviation of $4,800.
 No additional wage penalty was applied as these values already reflect entry-level positions.

 ### Predefined Scenarios

 1. **University Baseline**
    - 100% Bachelor's Degree students

-2. **TVET Baseline**
+2. **Nurse Baseline**
    - 45% Nursing students
-   - 45% Vocational students
+   - 45% Assistant students
    - 10% No Advancement students

-3. **TVET Conservative**
+3. **Nurse Conservative**
    - 25% Nursing students
-   - 60% Vocational students
+   - 60% Assistant students
    - 15% No Advancement students

 ### Economic Parameters